 Power redundancy is achieved through two independent load-sharing power supplies.
 In the event of a power supply failure, or the failure of the power source, the storage system can operate continuously on a single power supply.
 Greater redundancy can be achieved by connecting the power supplies to separate circuits.
+DC power supplies are equipped with a power switch.
 AC power supplies may or may not have a power switch (model shown below has no power switch).
 Whether a power supply has a power switch is significant to powering on/off.
 Power supplies are used by controller and drive enclosures.

-LED

-Description

-Definition

-1

-Input Source Power Good

-Green - Power is on and input voltage is normal.
+LED Description Definition 1 Input Source Power Good Green - Power is on and input voltage is normal.
 Off - Power is off or input voltage is below the minimum threshold.

-2

-Voltage/Fan Fault/Service Required

-Amber - Output voltage is out of range or a fan is operating below the minimum required RPM.
+2 Voltage/Fan Fault/Service Required Amber - Output voltage is out of range or a fan is operating below the minimum required RPM.
 Off - Output voltage is normal.

-Figure 31 LEDs: MSA 1040 Storage system enclosure power supply module
+Figure 38 LEDs: MSA 2040 Storage system enclosure power supply modules